 Stipulations to "exten[d] deadlines for completion of discovery or postponement of the trial"

-While I have never seen this enforced, the local rules state that these stipulations require extra support, including a reason for the stipulation and an affidavit or certification:
+While I have never seen this enforced (update: now I have), the local rules state that these stipulations require extra support, including a reason for the stipulation and an affidavit or certification:

 Unless otherwise ordered, a request for an extension of deadlines for completion of discovery or postponement of the trial shall be made by motion or stipulation prior to expiration of the date deadline, and shall include the following: